mzaradzki/aws_gpu_deeplearning_setup/README.md

 Once logged into the EC2 instance:
 - to check GPU is setup correctly use the command : $ nvidia-smi
 - to keep track of your history use the command : $ sudo rm .bash_history

+By default the Jupyter notebook password will be : dl_course